 Processing The Data

-All the core logic for the two Cloud Functions is contained within main.py.
-Let’s break down how it works.
+All the core logic for the three Cloud Functions is contained within main.py.

 Function 1: drive_file_downloader

-This function is triggered when Google Drive sends a push notification to the function’s HTTP endpoint.
-First, it inspects the request headers to get the X-Goog-Resource-ID, which tells us which notification channel was triggered.
+This function is triggered when Google Drive sends a push notification.
+First, it validates the secret in the URL to ensure the request is legitimate.
+Then, it inspects the request headers to get the X-Goog-Resource-ID.

 # From main.py